jphaugla/Redis-Digital-Banking-redisson/README.md

 ## Deploy on Redis on Kubernetes
 * One option is GKE cluster, use at least e2-standard-4 nodes
-* Follow [Redis Enterprise k8s installation instructions](https://github.com/RedisLabs/redis-enterprise-k8s-docs#installation) all the way through-no need in demo to do the more complex webhook parts of step 5.
-A yaml file for step 6 is created so don't perform step 6 in the instructions.
+* Follow [Redis Enterprise k8s installation instructions](https://github.com/RedisLabs/redis-enterprise-k8s-docs#installation) all the way through to step 4.
-* Instead of doing the above step 5, use the file in the repository
+* For Step 5, the adminssion controller steps are recomended but the webhook instructions are probably not necessary
+* Don't do Step 6 as the databases for this github are in the k8s subdirectory of this githuba
 ```bash
 # create primary database
 cd k8s